gennaroprota/breeze/readme.md

 If you plan to contribute, please use `tool/init_file/init_file.py` to initialize your source files.
 You should define the environment variable `BREEZE_CONTRIBUTOR` to the name you wish to appear in your copyright notices.
-Also, you should build the `include_guard` tool (which is automatically built with the library: see "Getting started"), and copy it to `BREEZE_ROOT/bin/` (please, remove the .exe extension under Windows).

 If you use Vim, just source `breeze.vim` from your `.vimrc` and that will take care of running the initialization script on any file you create in